wp-plugins/events-manager/readme.txt

 * removed some php warnings
 * corrected filter misspelling of em_booking_get_prices to em_booking_get_price
 * added a few new filters
+* fixed initial notification emails not going out to event contact on pro payments

 = 4.1 =
 * nothing, just trying to get WP to recognize a new update